-Another suggestion we have for you is to check that you have the rules on capitalisation of words very clear.
-Especially if your background is of a language other than English.
-Proper names, languages and countries names (Spanish and not spanish), first person subject such as I, etc. they all must have a capital letter.
+We recommend you check the rules on capitalisation.
+Especially if your mother tongue is of a language other than English.
+Proper names, languages and country, names (Spanish and not spanish), first person subject such as I, etc. must have a capital letter.

-Check the sentence structure: if you notice you are writing very long sentences, try to break them down into smaller ones.
-It is always better to write smaller, simpler but well-structured sentences than to write very long ones that may keep the reader holding the breath until the sentence is finished!
+If you notice you are writing very long sentences, try to break them down into smaller ones.
+When writing in English, it’s generally recommended to write smaller, simpler but well-structured sentences than to write very long ones that may keep the reader holding the breath until the sentence is finished!
 (Just like this one I have done to show you!)

-Once you are okay with this task, you are good to send it back!
+Once you are done with this task, you are good to send it back!

 P.S.
 If this blog post made you a little worried about your language proficiency, then don't worry.
 We get a lot of people who have not analysed grammar and language since school and need a refresher.
 That's why our friends at ELTCampus have created a short Language Analysis and Language Practice course, which can prepare you for your pre-interview task and also the CELTA course itself.
 Try the course for yourself with their free preview.